 Ryan Brown, co-founder of Salient, says, “We built zinc-ion to accelerate the adoption of clean energy.
 So the opportunity to build zero carbon homes with our technology is an exciting step forward for us.
 Our goal is to build safe, affordable, and sustainable systems that become the standard for home energy storage.
 We’re extremely lucky to have someone as experienced as Terry Horton helping us achieve this goal.”

 Both Salient and HWS are probably new to CleanTechnica readers, but the idea that together they can lower the cost of new homes while greatly reducing the carbon footprint of their products is exciting news.
 We will be following this new partnership and bring you updates as they become available.

 Steve writes about the interface between technology and sustainability from his home in Florida or anywhere else The Force may lead him.
 He is proud to be “woke” and doesn’t really give a damn why the glass broke.
 He believes passionately in what Socrates said 3000 years ago: “The secret to change is to focus all of your energy not on fighting the old but on building the new.”

 Advertise with CleanTechnica to get your company in front of millions of monthly readers.

 Sign up for daily news updates from CleanTechnica on email.
 Or follow us on Google News!
-While it is highly unlikely that Australians will…
+By Joseph Daniel Fifteen million dollars is a…

 Copyright © 2023 CleanTechnica.
 The content produced by this site is for entertainment purposes only.
 Opinions and comments published on this site may not be sanctioned by and do not necessarily represent the views of CleanTechnica, its owners, sponsors, affiliates, or subsidiaries.